autoSteve/acMqtt/README.md

 Note: This script only handles on/off, as well as levels for dimmable Hue devices, but not colours/colour temperature, as that's not a CBus thing.
 Colour details will return to previously set values done in the Hue app.

+### Panasonic Ar Conditioners
-For Panasonic air conditioners connected to MQTT via ESPHome, add the keyword 'AC' to user parameters, plus...
+For Panasonic air conditioners connected to MQTT via ESPHome (see example .yaml file), add the keyword 'AC' to user parameters, plus...

 - dev=   ESPHome device name, required, and one of:
 - func=  Function (mode, target_temperature, fan_mode, swing_mode, which results in {dev}/climate/panasonic/{func}/#)